 CPT, HCPCS, and ICD-10 Codes for Ambulatory EEG Monitoring Under NCD 215

-The NCD 215 policy document does not list specific CPT, HCPCS Level II, or ICD-10-CM codes.
-This is consistent with the retirement of NCD 160.22 — CMS is no longer maintaining a national code-level framework for this service.
+NCD 215 does not list specific CPT, HCPCS, or ICD-10 codes.
+This is consistent with the retirement of NCD 160.22 — when CMS removes a national coverage determination, the associated national code list goes with it.

 Get the Full Picture